(MIP & UFMIP)

 - Annual mortgage Insurance (MIP) paid monthly.

-FHA Annual MIP for 30 Year loans increased to 1.35
+FHA Annual MIP for 30 Year loans reduced to 0.85%

 Up Front Mortgage Insurance (UFMIP)